borislavr/qubership-colly/README.md

 ## Clusters configuration
 There are two ways to specify clusters:
-1. Specify folder with kubeconfig files in `/kubeconfigs` and run the application.
+1. (!!! deprecated for now) Specify folder with kubeconfig files in `/kubeconfigs` and run the application.
 The application will read all kubeconfig files and connect to clusters.
 Example:
    ```shell
    docker run -v ~/.kube:/kubeconfigs -i --rm -p 8080:8080 ghcr.io/netcracker/qubership-colly:latest
    ```
    The application will read all kubeconfig files in `~/.kube` folder and connect to clusters.
 2. Specify `ENV_INSTANCES_REPO` environment variable with URL to git repository with Cloud Passports files.
 The application will clone the repository and read all cloud passports for each cluster.
+In this option application read all cloud passports, environments and namespaces from the repository.
+Based on this information, it will create clusters, environments and namespaces in the database.
+Then using information from the cloud passport application will connect to each cluster and read all namespaces, deployments, pods, configmaps.
 Example:
     ```shell
    docker run -e ENV_INSTANCES_REPO=https://github.com/ormig/cloud-passport-samples.git -i --rm -p 8080:8080 ghcr.io/netcracker/qubership-colly:latest
     ```
     The application will clone the repository `https://github.com/ormig/cloud-passport-samples.git` and read all cloud passports for each cluster.
-If authentication is required to clone repository you can specify it in URL:
+If authentication is required to clone a repository, you can specify it in URL:
     ```shell
       docker run -e ENV_INSTANCES_REPO=https://myusername:mypassword@github.com/ormig/cloud-passport-samples.git -i --rm -p 8080:8080 ghcr.io/netcracker/qubership-colly:latest
     ```

 ## Environment Resolver Strategy
 You can configure how to resolve an environment by namespace using two strategies:
-1. **ByName** - Uses the first part of the namespace name as the environment name if suffix is in scope of values: oss, bss, data-management, core.
+1. **ByName** - Uses the first part of the namespace name as the environment name if suffix is in the scope of values: oss, bss, data-management, core.
 For example, `dev-bss` becomes `dev`.
 2. **ByLabel** - Uses the `environmentName` label from the namespace.
 For example, if the namespace is `dev-namespace` and the label is `environmentName=dev`, the environment name will be `dev`.
 Example:
     ```shell